×

 Example:

-Rehearse a calm vendor call about a chronic circuit.
-Practice stating facts, asking for a concrete next step, and agreeing on a check-in time that both sides keep.
+A role play exercise helps learners prepare for a vendor call about a recurring circuit issue.
+They practice stating facts, asking for a specific next step and agreeing on a check in time that both parties will follow.

 Let's discuss how AI-powered chatbots and virtual